-For a business line of credit, your first payment is due the next day after you draw from your credit line.
+Your first payment is due the next day after you draw from your credit line for a business line of credit.
 From then on, fixed weekly payments will automatically be deducted from your business bank account.

-Both products can be renewed after you’ve paid back 50% of your outstanding balance.
+You can renew both products after you’ve paid back 50% of your outstanding balance.
 If you renew your business term loan or line of credit, OnDeck will waive all interest on the existing loan.
 For business term loans, your next origination fee is likely to be on the lower side.
 If you renew a third business term loan, you will most likely have no origination fee at all.

 What Are the Advantages of OnDeck?